shamita98/subtype-classification-autoencoder/README.md

 ## Methodology

 ### Dataset
 TCGA-BRCA dataset is used here to train and evaluate the proposed AE-RF framework.
 It was retrieved from GDC Data Portal using `TCGAbiolinks`, and includes whole transcriptome RNA-Seq raw counts and subtype labels of breast cancer patients.
 The dataset was cleaned, then split into 70% training and 30% test sets.
-Raw counts were opted for conducting differential gene expression analysis and implementing an appropriate normalization pipeline for downstream machine learning models.
+Raw counts were opted instead of TPM- or FPKM-normalized counts for conducting differential gene expression analysis and implementing an appropriate normalization pipeline for downstream machine learning models.

 ### Differentially Expressed Gene (DEG) Identification
 DEGs were identified from the raw counts of the training set using the `DESeq2` package in R. Breast cancer has four major molecular subtypes: Luminal A, Luminal B, HER2-enriched and Basal-like.
 Here are the steps performed for finding DEGs across the subtypes after running DESeq2 differential gene expression analysis: